cansatici/unsc-russo-ukrainian-text-as-data/README.md

 ## Relation to the original poster

-The poster also showed a cross-conflict comparison of speech volume and a chart of sentiment toward DPR/LPR recognition.
-In the surviving scripts, neither is computed from the corpus: the speech counts are generated from assumed attention levels multiplied by conflict duration, and the sentiment scores are entered by hand.
-These figures are not reproduced here.
-The poster stated that geopolitical blocs persist throughout the conflict period; the reimplementation finds that the network structure changes with the invasion (findings 3 and 4).
+The poster stated that geopolitical blocs persist throughout the conflict period.
+Here, Russia's position in the network changes sharply with the invasion (finding 3).
+The communities also differ between the two periods, but the set of speakers changes as elected Council members rotate, so the two partitions are not directly comparable.

 ## Running